Circadian Rhythms & Sleep Research

 Currently, faculty are Principal Investigators or collaborators on studies to understand the mechanisms linking sleep quality, circadian alignment with neurocognitive impairment, mood, cardiovascular and metabolic risk in populations at risk for sleep and circadian disorders.

-Dr. Knutson's lab focuses on clinical and observational research examining sleep, circadian rhythms and chronic diseases, such as cardiovascular and metabolic diseases and cognitive dysfunction.
-Also examining sociocultural determinants of sleep and circadian rhythms and the role sleep and circadian disruption play in health disparities.
+Dr. Knutson's lab focuses on clinical and observational research examining sleep, circadian rhythms and chronic diseases, as well as the sociocultural determinants of sleep and circadian rhythms.

-Dr. Jason Ong's laboratory is focused on non-pharmacological interventions for insomnia and other sleep disorders.
+Dr. Mundt's lab focuses on non-pharmacological interventions for insomnia and other sleep disorders.

-The research interests of Dr. Ong's lab include innovative approaches to treatment with a focus on patient perspectives, mind body focused interventions for disorders of sleep and arousal and examining sleep disturbances in the context of other psychological and physical parameters such as cognition, stress, and metabolic syndrome.
+The research interests of Dr. Mundt's lab include innovative approaches to treatment with a focus on patient perspectives, mind-body focused interventions for disorders of sleep and arousal, and examining sleep disturbances in the context of other psychological and physical parameters such as cognition, stress, and metabolic syndrome.

-Dr. Reid lab's research interests are aimed at gaining a greater understanding of the relationship between the sleep and circadian systems with health and safety.
+Dr. Reid's lab aims to improve understanding of the relationship between the sleep and circadian systems and health and safety.

 Visit Dr. Reid's faculty profile to learn more.